Cluster Restore Wizard

 Select resource types (optional)

 Leave this option off to restore all resources regardless of type.
 Enable it to select one or more resource types to restore.
 You can select common resource types from the drop-down list, or type in the names of custom resources.
+You can also toggle the “Exclude” option to restore all resource types except for the selected types.
+“Include” is the default.

 Exclude Persistent Volumes